twilliams1988/clmystery/detective_handbook/step1.md

 **Relative paths** are paths specified from some other location rather than root folder.
 For example "mystery" directory can be accessed from the "clmystery" directory by its relative path: `cd ./mystery/` or `cd mystery/`.

 `.` in the path refers to the current directory. `..` to the parent directory.
-If you don't prefix the path with anything (like `cs mystery`) command line will consider this to be a relative path from the current directory.
+If you don't prefix the path with anything (like `cd mystery`) command line will consider this to be a relative path from the current directory.

 # `less`